utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with Microsoft Azure DevOps.
 Software development teams can use Azure Pipelines to automatically build, test, and deploy code in Azure DevOps.

-To set up an Azure DevOps Pipelines integration for your API, first create a pipeline in the version control system of your choice, and then configure your API in Postman.
-After you set up the integration, you can view the status of builds from within Postman.
+To set up an Azure DevOps Pipelines integration for your API, first create a repository in a [version control system supported by Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/).
+Create a pipeline in the repository, and then configure your API in Postman.
+After you set up the integration, you can view the status of builds (pipelines) from within Postman.

 > Azure DevOps Pipelines integration isn't available on Azure DevOps Server (hosted on-premises).